phanminhnhat/thingsboard-gateway-docker/README.md

 # Build docker image
 - Run "sudo ./docker-build.sh"
+- Note: Edit the .deb link inside docker file if there are new builds of gateway

 # Build and push docker image
 - make push
+- Note:
-- Note: If there are new thingsboard build need to update the new link of deb file inside the dockerfile
+  - If there are new thingsboard build need to update the new link of deb file inside the dockerfile
+  - Need to change user if you want to push to your docker hub

 # Deploy container
 - Option 1 (No volumns mapping): sudo ./docker-run.sh
 - Option 2 (Fresh data): sudo docker run -d -v ~/.mytb-gateway-data:/etc/tb-gateway/conf -v ~/.mytb-gateway-logs:/var/log/tb-gateway/ --name tb-gateway-instance tb-gate-way
-- Option 3 (Using config file from this source code): Edit acccess token inside docker-compose.yml then running "docker-compose up".
+- Option 3 (Using config file from this source code):
+  - Edit acccess token inside docker-compose.yml
+  - Run "docker-compose up".